octave-6/ratiobot/README.md

 While I could fix this, some mildly entertaining results have come from this.

 So for now, I declare this bug to be a feature, and any who oppose this can catch this ratio.

-## Current future plans:
-As I continue to be bored with myself, I find myself wishing for more things for my bot to do.
-After all, he is a good bot who is doing his best.

-### Current features being actively worked on:
+---

+# Ratiobot 1.1 is officially here

+Changelog:
-- Sentiment Analysis of indicated users from the past 24 hours
+  * Sentiment Analysis of indicated user tweets
+  * Scheduler for daily tweets
+  * More ratios (albeit omitted from the updated commits to hide the bot's full featureset
+  * Some secret keywords activate special tweets

+Changes on the way:
-- Daily weather tweet in honor of Edbot, the greatest bot to grace our existence
+  * daily weather tweets in honor of Edbot
-- More ratios
+  * Teach it how to brew my daily cup of coffee

 ### Stretch goals that sound neat but are probably really hard and won't be considered for a long time:
 - Using Tensorflow (or just a markov chain if i get too lazy) to train a model to tweet based on: